 About me

 Hello!
-My name is Alaia, and I am a fourth-year Ph.D. student at the University of Pennsylvania.
-I am fortunate to be advised by Rajeev Alur.
+My name is Alaia, and I am a fourth-year Ph.D. student at the University of Pennsylvania where I am fortunate to be advised by Rajeev Alur.
 My current research interests include:

-In the past, I have interned in the Automated Reasoning Group at AWS where I worked on using formal methods to improve the trustworthiness of LLM-generated code.
+Currently, I am a student researcher at Google DeepMind, working on policy enforcement for agents.
+In the past, I have interned in the Agentic AI/Automated Reasoning Group at AWS where I worked on automated inference of API preconditions to improve the correctness of LLM-generated code.
 My research has previously been supported by a gift from AWS.

 Publications